milkywaysandy/SandyHsu/README.md

   -  Self-taught Machine Learning course by Andrew Ng, Stanford from coursera
   -  Ranked first in AIA Technical Professional Program project competition
   -  Won Best Poster for AIA Technical Professional Program project competition<br/>
-- Entrepreneur, Professional Organizer & Social Media Strategist 2016~current
+- Social Media Strategist & Professional Organizer  2016~2021
-  -  Self-taught and built a professional website for my professional organizing business
-<a href="http://www.organizingwithsandy.com/" target="_top">Organizing With Sandy Web Page</a>
-  -  Used A/B Testing to improve the website traffic
-  -  Created a 1000+ members on facebook niche page for my professional organizing business
+  -  Needs Analysis: Researched market trends, collected competitor information, monitored and analyzed data from various social media platforms.
+Data mining and data analysis from Google Analytics and Facebook Insights, understanding audience preferences, customized posts & blog articles, resulted in a 300% increase in engagement rate during the first three months.
+  -  Team Work: Planned and executed the promotional events and the clients’ large projects with an 8-person team.
+The in-person promotion events successfully exceeded audience capacity.
-<a href="https://www.facebook.com/OrganizingWithSandy" target="_top">@OrganizingWithSandy</a>
+  -  <a href="https://www.facebook.com/OrganizingWithSandy" target="_top">@OrganizingWithSandy</a>
 - Program Assistant, CE&P, McMaster University 2008~2013
   -  Created, designed, maintained over 23 online surveys with 50 plus questions and 100 plus international responses depending on the demand of the research projects Summarized survey results for other research coordinators as references. <br/>Software using: Access & Google Workspace.
   -  Ability to frequently update Intranet (Internal web sources pages) through Adobe Dreamweaver or Contribute or by using SSH Secure Shell and editing HTML code